STUDY JAPANESE ONLINE WITH NATIVES HERE

 The "Akihabana Massacre".
 Thus became known the murder of seven people who were stabbed by a man named Tomohiro Kato, 39 years old.
 The crime took place June 8, 2008 in the city of Akihabara in Tokyo.
 The man was sentenced 14 years ago and was executed on July 26, 2022.
 This was the first time the country has served this type of sentence this year.
 The massacre was in an area considered popular because of the region's trade in electronics, games and anime products.

-At the time the perpetrator of the crimes was 25 years old, he rented a truck and ran over many people.
-After the act of cowardice he got out of the vehicle and started stabbing people at random.
-A week before the massacre Tomohiro had lost his job during the mass layoffs at a factory.
+At the time, the author of the crimes was 25 years old, he rented a truck and ran over several people.
+After the cowardly act, he got out of the vehicle and started stabbing people randomly.
+A week before the massacre, Tomohiro had lost his job during the collective layoffs at a factory.

-His execution was ordered by Justice Minister Yoshihisa Furukawa.
-It states that about 80% of the Japanese support the death penalty in cases like this.
-“Considering that brutal crimes never cease, it is necessary to impose the death penalty on those who committed extremely serious and brutal crimes”, he reports.
+His execution was ordered by the Minister of Justice, Yoshihisa Furukawa.
+He states that about 80% of Japanese support the death penalty in cases like this.
+"Considering that brutal crimes never cease, it is necessary to impose the death penalty on those who have committed extremely serious and brutal crimes," he reports.

 Japan executes man responsible for massacre